 The antibacterial properties of silver have been known for thousands of years.
 Silver is commonly used in hospitals and other areas requiring special hygiene to combat bacteria, for example in textiles and furniture.
-What is the basis for silver's antibacterial properties?
+What is the basis for silver's antimicrobial property that kills bacteria?

 Textile engineer Matteo Vallarsa, who has been a partner at Medanta since 2017, is a pioneer in the textile industry, constantly exploring innovations and new sustainable production methods.
-In addition to Medanta, Matteo Vallarsa collaborates with Hugo Boss, Armani, Diesel and Benetton, among others.
+In addition to Medanta, Matteo Vallarsa collaborates with top international brands such as Hugo Boss , Armani , Diesel and Benetton .

 We asked Matteo why and how silver kills bacteria.
 "Silver ions kill bacteria by making holes in the bacterial cell membranes.
 The power of silver ions is threefold," says Matteo Vallarsa.